Jaspreetsm21/Kickstarter_Funding/README.md

 **Flask and Heroku Production**: https://towardsdatascience.com/designing-a-machine-learning-model-and-deploying-it-using-flask-on-heroku-9558ce6bde7b

-# Model Building
-First, I transformed the categorical variables into dummy variables.
-I also split the data into train and tests sets with a test size of 20%.

-I tried four different models and evaluated them using Precision, Recall and confusion matrix.
-I chose confusion matrix because it is relatively easy to interpret.

-I tried four different models:

-Linear Logistic – Baseline for the model

-Decision Tree and kneighborsclassifier

-Random Forest – Again, with the sparsity associated with the data, I thought that this would be a good fit.

 # Data Cleaning and EDA
 After downloading the data, I needed to clean it up so that it was usable for our model.
 I made the following changes and created the following variables: